na-na-hi/renget/archive/iftod.md

 \>Considering the implications of what you just did, you hastily begin to redress when you notice one of the researchers staring at you
 \>His expression is one of utter shock, half hidden behind his clipboard
 \>Wordlessly, he turns and walks off in a way that suggests he didn't see nothing
-\>TFW what happens in the New World stays in the New World
+\>TFW what happens in the New World stays in the New World%%

 ===================================

 >I want to see this either drawn or expanded upon, novice hunters getting trained up by powerful monsters via sex is a concept I never knew I wanted

-\>It's almost scary how fast a Legiana homed in on you when you started testing out your new glider mantle and ate dirt on your first few attempts
+%darkgreen%\>It's almost scary how fast a Legiana homed in on you when you started testing out your new glider mantle and ate dirt on your first few attempts
 \>Her immediate reaction was to snatch your pack of food off your back and fly away with it, leading you on a merry chase through the coral highlands
 \>You're forced to use the glider mantle just to keep up with her, eventually "cornering" her in her nest
 \>You're too exhausted to fight by this point, so she easily pins you down and fucks you with gusto